st3v3nmw/obsidian-spaced-repetition/docs/docs/en/contributing.md

 The docs are served on [https://stephenmwangi.com/obsidian-spaced-repetition/](https://stephenmwangi.com/obsidian-spaced-repetition/).

-For small changes, you can simply open an pull request for merging (against the `master` branch).
+For small changes, you can simply open an pull request for merging (against the `main` branch).
 The changes will be live once a new [release](https://github.com/st3v3nmw/obsidian-spaced-repetition/releases) is made.

 For larger diffs, it's important that you check how your docs look like as explained below.